JPR Wins 7 Regional And National News Awards, Including 3 Regional Murrows

-The Jefferson Public Radio newsroom is among the winners of the 2020 regional Edward R. Murrow Awards.
-The Murrows are presented by the Radio Television Digital News Association (RTDNA) to recognize outstanding broadcast and online journalism.
+The JPR newsroom is among the winners of the 2020 regional Edward R. Murrow Awards.
+The Murrows are presented by the Radio Television Digital News Association (RTDNA) to recognize outstanding broadcast and digital journalism.

-JPR won in the Feature Reporting, Hard News and News Series categories in RTDNA's NW small market division.
+JPR won in the Feature Reporting, Hard News and News Series categories in RTDNA's Northwest small market division.
 That's made up of public and commercial radio stations in Oregon, Washington, Idaho, Montana and Alaska.
-This is the third year running JPR has won in the Hard News category.
+This is the third year JPR has won in the Hard News category.

 "I'm thrilled to see the JPR news department recognized once again for its journalistic excellence," stated JPR Executive Director Paul Westhelle.
 "Thanks to the support of our listeners, we've made a major investment during the last year expanding the capacity of our newsroom to create better, deeper local journalism for citizens of our region.
 These awards acknowledge that commitment as well as the dedication of the talented JPR journalists who work each day to create a better informed public."